Photo by Latino Life via Canva.com

 - A rental property can generate passive income.

-Cons of renting out the house:
+The cons of renting the house:

 - Cost of repairs and maintenance.